Rapid-onset gender dysphoria controversy: Further research

 An August 2022 study published in Pediatrics investigated claims of trans identities as "social contagion" for youth assigned female at birth (AFAB) by analyzing the ratio of assigned male at birth (AMAB) youth to AFAB trans youth in the US in 2017 and 2019 by using the Youth Risk Behavior Survey from these years.
 The study found that AMAB trans youth were more common than AFAB youth in both years, that the number of total trans youth declined between 2017 and 2019, and that there was a relative increase in AFAB youth over time—but this was due more to a decrease in AMAB youth than an increase in AFAB youth.
 It also found trans youth were more likely to be bullied than cisgender lesbian, gay, and bisexual (LGB) youth and a substantial percentage of trans youth identified as LGB as well.
 This lack of increase in AFAB youth was interpreted as inconsistent with the social contagion hypothesis.
 The higher rates of bullying for trans youth compared to cisgender LGB youth and substantial percentage of transgender youth who also identified as LGB were also interpreted as evidence against the hypothesis that youth are transitioning to avoid stigma related to being a sexual minority.

 In 2023, Springer retracted a paper by Diaz and Bailey on the rapid onset gender dysphoria (ROGD) hypothesis "due to concerns about lack of informed consent", which had been published in the Archives of Sexual Behavior.
 This followed an open letter signed by a number of researchers and LGBTQ organizations criticizing the journal's publication of the paper, stating that Bailey's paper did not have institutional review board (IRB) approval, and requested the journal's editor Kenneth Zucker be replaced.
-Critics also argued that the paper disregarded countervailing evidence and used a biased method of gathering study participants.
+Critics also said that the paper disregarded countervailing evidence and used a biased method of gathering study participants.

-In July 2024, a paper examining the ROGD hypothesis noted the limitations of Littman's original study, and called for further research.
-The paper described the rise in clinical presentations of gender dysphoria in female adolescents as a "paradigm shift".
-The paper stated that ROGD may provide a "convenient pathogenic explanatory model" for those opposed to adolescent transition, but argued for further research into ROGD, concluding "neither prematurely adopting ROGD as a valid explanatory model nor its hasty condemnation as transphobic is an appropriate response".
+In July 2024, a paper examining the ROGD hypothesis against the existing evidence base noted the "scant evidence" supporting the theory and described Littman's study as hypothesis-generating rather than hypothesis-testing.
+The paper noted that the only study to empirically test ROGD using clinical data found no support for it as a distinct clinical phenomenon, and that ROGD "may provide a convenient pathogenic explanatory model" for those opposed to adolescent transition.
+The authors nonetheless called for further research, concluding that "neither prematurely adopting ROGD as a valid explanatory model nor its hasty condemnation as transphobic is an appropriate response".